Higher Order Rigidity and Energy: Introduction

-Returning to engineering, there is some informal understanding that when a framework has higher order flexes, it should ``feel'' floppy, even if it is mathematically rigid.
+From the point of view of engineering, there is some informal understanding that when a framework has higher order flexes, it should ``feel'' floppy, even if it is mathematically rigid.
 One way to make sense of how floppy it ``feels'' is to introduce an energy function, which is a function that increases when bars change length from their preferred lengths, and which is so-named because of the connection to the deformation energies of physical materials.
 For a first-order rigid framework, such an energy function will have a minimum at $\p$ with a Hessian that is positive definite, hence, the energy increases quadratically in distance as the framework moves away from $\p$.
 For frameworks that are not first-order rigid, the energy is expected to increase more slowly than quadratically.
 Precisely how slowly has not yet been quantified, and indeed one might expect the behavior could depend on the particular choice of energy function.

-Our goal in this paper is to revisit the notion of higher-order rigidity.
+Our goal in this paper is to revisit the notion of higher-order rigidity and the connection to energy functions one can define on frameworks.
 We aim to provide a link between the rigidity properties of a framework, and a notion of the growth order of an associated physically-based energy function, and furthermore to explore the extent to which this growth order depends on the choice of energy function.
-This approach allows us to prove existing theorems in new ways, thus providing further insight into these theorems and in particular into their connection to properties of physical interest.
-It also allows us to propose a definition of the rigidity order of a framework, which we believe is natural and robust to previous concerns.
+In particular this allows us to propose a formal definition of the rigidity order of a framework, which we believe is natural and robust to previous concerns.
+This approach also allows us to prove existing theorems in new ways, thus providing further insight into these theorems and in particular into their connection to properties of physical interest.
+In sum, we hope that this paper clarifies and unifies an area of rigidity theory where the literature to date has been somewhat complicated and confusing.